-I see this sometimes used to display app features.
+I see this sometimes used to display the app features.
 Here’s an example:

 Like in the example #2, you need a visitor to click somewhere to see the info.
 Not everyone’ll notice your tabs, and even if they do, not everyone’ll make an extra effort to click them.

-Plus, think how it will look on mobile.
+Plus, think how this layout will look on mobile.
 There, your tabs will be probably even more subtle, which will lose you even more eyes on your content.

 What’s the alternative for tabs?